International Paper

 11. Climate risks assessment available?

-[Externally verified] The company's CDP climate questionnaire and TCFD report outline the actual and potential effects of climate change on the company, as well as the metrics, targets, and procedures employed to evaluate and address climate risks and responsibilities.
-This information is externally verified.
+The company's CDP climate questionnaire and TCFD report outline the actual and potential effects of climate change on the company, as well as the metrics, targets, and procedures employed to evaluate and address climate risks and responsibilities.
+However, the information is not externally verified.

 -